pkrucz00/UNIX/README.md

-# Wprowadzenie do systemu UNIX
+# Wprowadzenie do systemu UNIX (UNIX 101)
-## Semestr 1, niektóre zadania
+## First semester, freshman year, 2019/20
-Zadania z kursu "Wprowadzenie do systemu UNIX" z prof. Krzysztofem Boryczko.
-Repozytorium zawiera jedynie niewielką część zadań
+Excercises from laboratories of the course "Wprowadzenie do systemu UNIX" with prof. Krzysztof Boryczko.
+Repository has only a small fragment of completed excercises.